Amos N. Guiora: Academic and legal career

 Guiora is a Professor of Law at the S.J.
 Quinney College of Law, the University of Utah.
 In addition, Professor Guiora is a Distinguished Fellow at The Consortium for the Research and Study of Holocaust and the Law (CRSHL) at Chicago-Kent College of Law and Distinguished Fellow and Counselor, International Center for Conflict Resolution, Katz School of Business, University of Pittsburgh.

-Professor Guiora is the Inaugural Chair of the University of Utah Independent Review Committee (Presidential Appointment).
+Guiora is the Inaugural Chair of the University of Utah Independent Review Committee (Presidential Appointment).

-His most recent book, reflects Professor Guiora’s research on institutional complicity, enabling culture, and sexual assaults.
-Professor Guiora has spoken at (virtual) conferences in South Africa, the United Kingdom, the Netherlands, and the U.S. on sexual abuse of athletes (Safe Sports) and sexual exploitation of children.
+Guiora's most recent book reflects his research on institutional complicity, enabling culture, and sexual assaults.
+He has spoken at (virtual) conferences in South Africa, the United Kingdom, the Netherlands, and the U.S. on sexual abuse of athletes (Safe Sports) and sexual exploitation of children.

-Professor Guiora has published extensively both in the U.S. and Europe on issues related to national security, limits of interrogation, religion and terrorism, the limits of power, multiculturalism, and human rights.
+Guiora has published extensively both in the U.S. and Europe on issues related to national security, limits of interrogation, religion and terrorism, the limits of power, multiculturalism, and human rights.
 He is the author of several books, articles, and book chapters.

 His previous scholarship includes (translated into Chinese and Dutch); (co-authored with Professor Paul Cliteur); and (co-authored with Professor Louisa Heiny).

-Professor Guiora’s research and book, directly contributed to legislation ratified by the Utah Legislature in 2021 that criminalizes bystanders who do not intervene on behalf of children and vulnerable adults.
+Guiora’s research and book, directly contributed to legislation ratified by the Utah Legislature in 2021 that criminalizes bystanders who do not intervene on behalf of children and vulnerable adults.
 The legislation, introduced by Rep. Brian King and sponsored by Sen. Kurt Bramble, enjoyed overwhelming bipartisan support.

-Professor Guiora has been an expert witness in civil and criminal cases in the U.S. and The Netherlands.
+Guiora has been an expert witness in civil and criminal cases in the U.S. and The Netherlands.
 In addition, he has testified before the U.S. Senate Judiciary Committee, the U.S. House of Representatives Committee on Homeland Security, the Committee on Foreign Affairs in the Dutch House of Representatives, and the Judiciary Committee of the Utah House of Representatives.

 He has also been deeply involved over a number of years in Track Two negotiation efforts regarding the Israeli-Palestinian conflict predicated on a preference and prioritization analytical tool.

 He served for 19 years in the Israel Defense Forces as Lieutenant Colonel (retired), and held a number of senior command positions, including Legal Advisor to the Gaza Strip and Commander of the IDF School of Military Law.

-Professor Guiora has received grants from both the Stuart Family Foundation and the Earhart Foundation, and was awarded a Senior Specialist Fulbright Fellowship for The Netherlands in 2008.
+Guiora has received grants from both the Stuart Family Foundation and the Earhart Foundation, and was awarded a Senior Specialist Fulbright Fellowship for The Netherlands in 2008.
 In 2011, he received the S.J.
 Quinney College of Law Faculty Scholarship Award.
 In 2015, he was elected a member of the Benchers Society at Case Western Reserve University School of Law.